 - When both sides of a transaction are reported differently (e.g. Company A reports selling 100 shares to company B at $1, Company B reports buying 87 shares from Company A at $1.30)

 10footinvestor wrote a series of reports on the Pirate companies that highlighted the potential for incomplete disclosures, inflated asset valuations and various other fun miscellanea.
 You can read this corrective disclosure to the ASX to get an idea.
 Very forthright language was used to describe these companies.
-I have been told, to my chagrin, that I hold the unofficial record for the number of “f- words” quoted in the AFR.
+I have been told that I hold the unofficial record for the number of “f- words” quoted in the AFR.

 You can read some of the media coverage here: